lightlace/cpp-docs.de-de/docs/mfc/reference/cmfccaptionbutton-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 0e0c08ddc57d437c51872b5186ae3fc983bb0199
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: 9d6342f87622c34b671ad5ea443eb78ffd8c3838
+ms.openlocfilehash: b23d49205c080b9eb38577f97ee0b6e0a1e4f6b3
 ms.contentlocale: de-de
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="cmfccaptionbutton-class"></a>CMFCCaptionButton-Klasse
+# <a name="cmfccaptionbutton-class"></a>CMFCCaptionButton Class
-Die `CMFCCaptionButton` -Klasse implementiert eine Schaltfläche, die auf der Titelleiste für einen andockbaren Bereich oder ein Minirahmenfenster angezeigt wird.
-In der Regel erstellt das Framework Beschriftungsschaltflächen automatisch.
+The `CMFCCaptionButton` class implements a button that is displayed on the caption bar for a docking pane or a mini-frame window.
+Typically, the framework creates caption buttons automatically.

 ## <a name="syntax"></a>Syntax